Super Bowl VIII: Second quarter

 The situation never got much better for the Vikings the rest of the game.
-After each team traded punts early in the second period, Miami mounted a seven-play drive starting from their own 35-yard line, culminating in a 28-yard field goal from kicker Garo Yepremian to make the score 17–0 midway through the second quarter.
-On the first play of the drive, Minnesota was penalized 15 yards for unsportsmanlike conduct on linebacker Wally Hilgenberg.
+After the first three possessions of the second period ended in punts, Miami mounted a seven-play drive starting from their own 34-yard line.
+On the first play of the drive, Minnesota linebacker Wally Hilgenberg was flagged for a 15-yard personal foul penalty, putting the ball at the Vikings' 49-yard line.
 On the previous series, Hilgenberg had thrown an elbow through Csonka's facemask, cutting Csonka above the eye, but had not been penalized.
-Later in the drive, Mercury Morris ran for 10 yards on a 3rd down play from the Minnesota 40-yard line to allow Miami to get into field goal range.
+Later in the drive, Morris ran for 10 yards on 3rd-and-inches from the Minnesota 40-yard line to allow Miami to get into field goal range.
+The drive stalled at the Minnesota 20, forcing Miami to settle for kicker Garo Yepremian's 28-yard field goal to increase their lead to 17–0 midway through the quarter.

 The Vikings then had their best opportunity to score in the first half on their ensuing drive.
-Starting at their own 20-yard line, Minnesota marched to the Miami 15-yard line in nine plays, aided by Fran Tarkenton's completions of 17 and 14 yards to tight end Stu Voigt and wide receiver John Gilliam's 30-yard reception.
-Tarkenton's eight-yard run on first down then advanced the ball to the 7-yard line.
-But on the next two plays, Vikings running back Oscar Reed gained only one yard on two rushes, bringing up a fourth-down-and-one with less than a minute left in the half.
-Instead of kicking a field goal, Minnesota attempted to convert the fourth down with another running play by Reed.
-However, Reed lost the ball while being tackled by linebacker Nick Buoniconti, and Scott recovered the fumble.
-About the decision to run with Reed on three straight plays, Grant defended the decision since the Vikes twice had converted in the NFC title game against Dallas.
+Starting at their own 20-yard line, Minnesota marched to the Miami 15-yard line in nine plays, aided by quarterback Fran Tarkenton's two completions to tight end Stu Voigt for 31 yards and wide receiver John Gilliam's 30-yard reception on 3rd-and-9 (the longest play of the game).
+Tarkenton's 8-yard run on first down then advanced the ball to the Miami 7, but on the next two plays, Vikings running back Oscar Reed gained only 1 yard on two rushes, bringing up a 4th-and-1 with less than a minute left in the half.
+Instead of kicking a field goal, Minnesota attempted to convert the fourth down with another running play by Reed, but Reed was stripped of the ball by linebacker Nick Buoniconti before he could pick up the first down, turning the ball back over to the Dolphins to end the half.
+About the decision to run with Reed on three straight plays, Grant defended the decision since the Vikings twice had converted in the NFC title game against Dallas.
 "If it's less than a yard, we go for it", he said.
 "We feel we have the plays to make it."
 The Dolphins, however, made the stop where the Cowboys had not.

-Jim Langer wrote that at halftime, "We definitely knew that this game was over."
+Langer wrote that at halftime, "We definitely knew that this game was over."